10 Best Life Insurance Companies in Washington

 Key Terms

-Washington, the Evergreen State, is located in the northwestern U.S., bordered by Idaho and Oregon.
-Home to 7.53 million people, it ranks as the 13th-most populous state, with Seattle as its largest city and Olympia as its capital.
+In the northwestern U.S., Washington, the Evergreen State, is bordered by Idaho and Oregon and boasts a population of 7.53 million, making it the 13th-most populous state.
+With Seattle as its largest city and Olympia as the capital, Washington’s vibrant urban centers are a magnet for high-income professionals.

 According to the Centers for Disease Control and Prevention (CDC), the average life expectancy in Washington is approximately 79.2 years which aligns with the national average life expectancy, which is currently around 79.05 years in the United States.
 Over the past few years, the leading causes of death in Washington have been cancer, heart disease, and accidental fatalities.
 The homicide rate in Washington is about 4.2 homicides per 100,000 residents, which is lower than the national average of 7.5.